amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

-The actors endpoints are necessary because the Dapr sidecar calls the application to host and interact with actor instances.
+The actor's endpoints are necessary because the Dapr sidecar calls the application to host and interact with actor instances.

 > [!IMPORTANT]
 > By default, a generated `Startup` class contains an `app.UseHttpsRedirection` call to redirect client to the HTTPS endpoint.
-This will not work with actors and must be removed.
-By design, a Dapr sidecar send requests over unencrypted HTTP by default.
-The HTTPS middleware will block these requests when enabled.
+That call doesn't work with actors and must be removed.
+By design, a Dapr sidecar send requests over *unencrypted HTTP* by default.
+The HTTPS middleware will block these sidecar requests when enabled.

 The `Startup` class is also the place to register the specific actor types.
 In the example below, `ConfigureServices` registers the `ScoreActor` using `services.AddActors`: